 Conclusion – Red Team vs Blue and Purple Teams

-Any Cyber Security specialist is aware that security is an ever-changing field, hackers always find their way around the weaknesses exposed in online systems.
-Even the multinational corporations such as Yahoo, Equifax and, Sony among various others have fallen victim to these malicious users.
+Any Cyber Security specialist is aware that security is an ever-changing field.
+Hackers always find their way around the weaknesses exposed in online systems.
+Even multinational corporations such as Yahoo, Equifax and, Sony among various others have fallen victim to these malicious users.

 The Red Team attack can expose these vulnerabilities before real criminals may find and exploit them.
 The effectiveness of Blue Team increases through this exercise because the companies can strengthen their security and analyse the unintended consequences that follow any cyber attack.